Team Collaboration

 # Researcher B continues the work

-$ bead develop data-cleaning -x
+$ bead edit data-cleaning

 $ cd data-cleaning